smogon/pokemon-showdown-client/website/pages/ladderhelp.md

 # How the ladder works

-Our ladder displays four ratings: Elo, GXE, and Glicko-1.
+Our ladder displays three ratings: Elo, GXE, and Glicko-1.

 **Elo** is the main ladder rating.
 It's a pretty normal ladder rating: goes up when you win and down when you lose.